Learn How to Run!

 4. Different types of training plans – as desired.

 I will answer questions about how to get faster and/or how to improve.
-I will also help you analyze your past performance and develop strategies to perform better in the future.
+I will also help you analyze your past performance and develop strategies to improve future performance.
 I will work with anyone from middle school students to high school cross-country runners to adults who are eager to learn.

-Program Development: ($100/month) Let’s talk about a running/fitness goal you have and develop a plan to crush that goal!
+Training Plan: (for an additional $100/month) We can discuss your future running goals and develop a plan to crush those goals!
+Couch to 5K or marathon training plan, I’ve helped all sorts of people accomplish their running goals!
 This is an ongoing conversation between us.
 You tell me what you want to accomplish and I tell you what you are going to need to do to accomplish it.
 Then, as we move through the plan, we discuss everything from injuries, cross-training, nutrition, and life obstacles and we continuously adjust and revise the plan.
 This plan includes a 30-minute running form critique, as mentioned above!
 Any additional in-person training sessions (for example, you might want me to spend extra time with you in person to work on your running form or be there to track your speed work or anything else that can not be done virtually) will be an additional charge at a rate of $45 per 30 minutes.

 Testimonials from clients: